adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/languages_task.md

 - when
 - what for, that is, what was the goal of the creator(s)
 - was any company/university/organization involved?
 If so, which one(s)?
+- **Creation Details:** Explore whether the language was created by individuals, a company, academics, or industry professionals.
+- **Scientific Paper:** Check if there is any scientific paper describing the language's design principles or features.

 ### Questions: